Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 `Server Side`
 If a handler occurs after the cookieParser and session middleware it will have access to the variable req.cookies.
 This contains a JSON object whose keys are the cookie keys and values are the cookie values.
 This will contain a key named connect.sid and its value will be the signed session identifier.

+###                                                Working

+`The Flow of Cookie-based Session Management : -`
+1. New login request is sent by the browser to the server.
+2. The server will then determine if any cookies have been sent by the browser.
+3. There isn't going to be a cookie value inside the server database for this request because it is a new one.
+4. As a result, the server will send a cookie to your browser and store its ID there.
+5. The browser will then create the cookie for the domain of that server.
+6. Your browser should deliver the cookie in the HTTP header with each request for that server's website.
+7. The ID given by the browser will then be checked by Server.
+Then, the server will use the session indicated by the cookie if that is the case.

+`Format :-`

+app.use(session({
+ secret: 'keyboardcat',
+ resave: false,
+ saveUninitialized: true,
+ cookie: { secure: true }
+}))

+`Parameters Description : `

+1. `Cookie.secure` : For automatic alignment with the connection's security level, the cookie.the secure option can optionally be set to the unique value "auto".
+If the site is accessible via both HTTP and HTTPS, use caution when utilizing this setting because after the cookie is placed on HTTPS, it is no longer visible over HTTP.

+Name: The term to set in the response for the session ID cookie.
+The value by default is connect.sid.

+2. `Resave`: Regardless of whether the express session was modified during the request, it is forced to be saved back to the session store.
+This may be required depending on your store, depending on the store you use.
+It can also lead to race conditions where the server receives two parallel requests from the client side.
+Even if the other request did not make any changes, any modifications made to the session in the first request might be overridden when it concludes.
+True is the default value, although using the default has been discouraged because it may change in the future.

+3. `Rolling`: Constrain all responses to set the express session identifier cookie.
+The expiration countdown is reset, and the expiration is set to the initial maxAge.
+False is the default setting.

+4. `saveUninitialized`: makes it necessary to save an uninitialized session to the store.
+When a session is created but not yet updated, it is uninitialized.
+False is a good option if you want to implement login sessions, utilize less server storage, or adhere to rules that demand consent before setting a cookie.
+False will also help in race-condition situations where a client sends out many requests concurrently without using a session.
+True is the default value, although using the default has been discouraged because it may change in the future.

+5. `Secret`: That is a necessary choice.
+The express session ID cookie is signed using this secret.
+This could be an array of many secrets or a string for a single secret.
+Only the first member of an array of secrets will be used to sign the session ID cookie; however, all elements will be taken into account for determining whether the signature in requests is valid.

+6. `store`: A new MemoryStore object by default serves as the session store instance.

+7. `unset`: Control the outcome of req.session being unset (through delete, setting to null, etc.).
+Keep is the default value.

+8. `cookie`: { maxAge: oneDay } : this determines when cookies expire.
+Following the specified period, the browser will remove the cookie.
+In the future, no requests will have the cookie associated with them.
+The following math was used to calculate the maxAge in this situation, which was set to one day.

+9. `cookie.path`: Specifies the Path Set-Cookie value.
+This is set to '/' by default, which is the domain's base path.

+10. `cookie.httpOnly`: The HttpOnly Set-Cookie attribute's conditional value is specified.
+The HttpOnly property is set when truthy; otherwise, it is not.
+The HttpOnly attribute is enabled by default.
+Be careful when setting this to true, as compliant clients will not allow client-side JavaScript to see the cookie in document.cookie.

+11. `cookie.domain`: Specifies the Domain Set-Cookie property value.
+By default, no domain is specified, and most clients will interpret the cookie to only pertain to the current domain.

+12. `cookie. expires`: The Date object is specified as the value for the Expires Set-Cookie property.
+By default, no expiration date is set, and most clients will regard this as a "non-persistent cookie" and delete it when a circumstance such as exiting a web browser application occurs.

+13. `cookie.sameSite`: Specifies whether the SameSite Set-Cookie property should be boolean or string.
+This is set to untrue by default. true will set the SameSite attribute to Strict for strict same-site enforcement. false will not set the SameSite attribute.
+    `lax` :   will set the SameSite attribute to Lax for lax same-site enforcement.
+    `none` :  will set the SameSite attribute to None for an explicit cross-site cookie.
+    `strict`: will set the SameSite attribute to Strict for strict same-site enforcement.